Complete Member Form

 Harnessing our collective power, we reduce the costs of national recruitment advertising, outreach, and training while fostering regional collaboration between institutions and addressing local recruitment and retention challenges.

-Reach talented and diverse candidates through HERC’s job board, direct OFCCP-compliant outreach at diversity and disciplinary conferences and job fairs, and targeted advertising campaigns.
+Reach talented and diverse candidates through HERC’s OFCCP-compliant outreach efforts.

-Assist dual-career couples through HERC’s regional network of members, online dual-career job search tools on our website, and printed materials for employee recruitment packets.
+Assist dual career couples through HERC’s regional network of members and dual career job search tools on HERCJobs.org.

 Not ready for membership?
 Learn more about our job posting packages.